 There are a couple places in Reptile Gardens to get a snack or full meal, or a drink, plus a massive gift shop.

 Mooch would not leave without getting herself a tortoise, which she carried around with her the rest of the trip.

-It’s not nearly as big, and the jungle in the Sky Dome doesn’t compete with our indoor rain forest.
+It’s not nearly as big at the zoo, though, and the jungle in the Sky Dome doesn’t compete with Omaha’s indoor rain forest.
 But it’s still pretty cool and you get a lot closer to some of the animals at Reptile Gardens.

 During our visit, I learned Reptile Gardens has a working relationship with the Henry Doorly Zoo & Aquarium.
 Keepers from our zoo come to Reptile Gardens to learn from the poisonous snakes expert – cool, huh?

 Where: 8955 S. Highway 16, Rapid City, South Dakota

 Hours: April 1 to Dec.
 31, 8 a.m. to 6 p.m. daily in the summer (call for spring and fall hours)